lynnlangit/gcp-for-bioinformatics/7_samtools_deployments/README.md

 **Samtools** is a widely used open source toolset for bioinformatics.
 These tools are defined as *"Utilities for the analysis of genomic files which use the Sequence Alignment/Map (SAM) format"*, source code can be found at this [link](http://www.htslib.org/doc/samtools.html).

 This page will detail deployment options on GCP.
 The purpose is to learn | compare various GCP services for compute using a bioinformatics example.
-Sketchnote below from @pvergadia - [link](https://thecloudgirl.dev/gcpcompute.html)
+Sketchnote below from [@pvergadia](https://twitter.com/pvergadia) - [link to full sketchnote page](https://thecloudgirl.dev/gcpcompute.html)

 <img src="https://thecloudgirl.dev/images/vs.jpg" width=900>